qiime2/docs/source/tutorials/importing.rst

 1. FASTQ data with the EMP Protocol format
 2. Multiplexed FASTQ data with barcodes in sequences
-3. FASTQ data with the Casava 1.8 demultiplexed format
+3. FASTQ data in the Casava 1.8 demultiplexed format
-4. Any other kind of FASTQ data
+4. Any FASTQ data not represented in the list items above

 .. _`emp import`: